sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 `TLS_ENABLE=true`, but you must manually populate Kubernetes ingress secrets as specified in the [TLS Monitoring sample](/samples/tls/monitoring).

+The standard deployment script for the monitoring components use these TLS secrets for the TLS certificates that handle interactions between components:

+* `prometheus-tls-secret`
+* `alertmanager-tls-secret`
+* `grafana-tls-secret`

+If any of the required certificates do not exist, the deployment process attempts to use [cert-manager](https://cert-manager.io/) (version v1.0 or later) to generate the missing certificates.
+If the required certificates do not exist and cert-manager is not available, the deployment process fails. cert-manager is not required if TLS is disabled or if all of the TLS secrets exist prior to deployment.

 #### Workload Node Placement

 SAS Viya is deployed using a workload node placement strategy, which uses the